stefanpenner/heapsnapshot/README.md

 const Heapsnapshot = require('heapsnapshot');
 const snapshot = Heapsnapshot.fromFileSync(__dirname + '/container.heapsnapshot');

-// TODO: iterate for building (so we can do it eventually incrementally) snapshot.buildSync(); // alternatively build() is a generator, which allows for incremental building.

 // get all nodes
 const nodes = [...snapshot];
 const containers = nodes.filter(x => x.type === 'object' && x.name === 'Container');